OlivierSohn/hamazed/imj-game-hamazed/BACKLOG.md

 ## Animation Design

-- make an animation between levels to make the world reduce progressively for this animation we need to render the frame on top of the world

-  it's more complicated than an animation because there are multiple chars
-- use a different animation when the target is met?

 ## Playability
-- do not count duplicate laser shots in same motion step.
+- do not count duplicate laser shots in same motion step, it's "unfair".
 - write a help

 ## Difficulty